IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 These four important values are passed via the corresponding operator parameters.
 There are also other STT optional parameters that you can configure for additional STT features that your application may require.

 ## WatsonSTT operator's result mode parameter
 WatsonSTT operator can process the given audio data and return the transcription results in one of the following three configurable modes.
-This is controlled by the operator parameter named `sttResultMode` which takes a value of 1 or 2 or 3 as explained below in that order.
+This is controlled by the operator parameter named `sttResultMode` which takes a value of `partial` or `complete` as explained below in that order.

-1. __Partial utterance result__: As the audio data is getting transcribed, this operator will keep returning partial utterance results as output tuples.
+1. __Partial utterance result__: `partial` As the audio data is getting transcribed, this operator will keep returning partial utterance results as output tuples.
 For a single spoken sentence, there will be many partial utterances emitted followed by one finalized utterance.
+For this behavior, the WatsonSTT operator parameter `nonFinalUtterancesNeeded` should be set to true.

-2. __Finalized utterance result__: In this STT result mode, it will send only one output tuple for every finalized utterance and there will be no partial utterances sent as output tuples.
+2. __Finalized utterance result__: `partial` In this STT result mode, it will send only one output tuple for every finalized utterance and there will be no partial utterances sent as output tuples.
+For this behavior, the WatsonSTT operator parameter `nonFinalUtterancesNeeded` should be set to false.

-3. __Fully transcribed result__: In this STT result mode, this operator will emit only one output tuple for the entire audio after the transcription is completed for that entire audio.
+3. __Fully transcribed result__: `complete` In this STT result mode, this operator will emit only one output tuple for the entire audio after the transcription is completed for that entire audio.
 This single output tuple will contain an rstring attribute holding the fully transcribed text comprised of all the finalized utterances representing all the spoken sentences in that audio conversation.

 Users can specify a suitable value for the `sttResultMode` parameter in their operator invocation SPL code segment.